the-human-colossus-foundation/oca-spec/docs/specification/README.md

 #### Attributes

-The `a` attribute maps key-value pairs where the key is the attribute name and the value is the attribute type.
+The `attributes` attribute maps key-value pairs where the key is the attribute name and the value is the attribute type.

 ##### Attribute name